Start Printed Page 11334

 Request for information; extension of comment period.

 On February 3, 2015, the Department of Labor (DOL or the Department) published a Request for Information (RFI) in response to Executive Order 13563 on improving regulation and regulatory review, and Executive Order 13610 on identifying and reducing regulatory burden.
-The RFI invited public comment on how the Department can improve any of its significant regulations by modifying, streamlining, expanding, or repealing them.
-The comment period ended on February 25, 2015, and was subsequently extended to March 18, 2015.
-This extension further extends the date to comment on the RFI.
+The RFI invited public comment on how the Department can improve any of its significant regulations by modifying, streamlining, expanding, or repealing them, and the comment period ended on February 25, 2015.
+This extension reopens and extends the date to comment on the RFI.

 You may submit comments through the Department's Regulations Portal at http://www.dol.gov/regulations/regreview.

 All comments will be available for public inspection at http://www.dol.gov/regulations/regreview.

 Pamela Peters, Program Analyst, Office of the Assistant Secretary for Policy, U.S. Department of Labor, 200 Constitution Avenue NW., Room S-2312, Washington, DC 20210, email@example.com (202) 693-5959 (this is not a toll-free number).
 Individuals with hearing impairments may call 1-800-877-8339 (TTY/TDD).

 End Further Info